TylerJSimpson/p3dd_phase_3_due_diligence/README.md

 ### Clinical trials in phase 3 are very risky investments.
 In order to help mitigate the risk this project is to compile data for phase 3 clinical trials with job posting details from LinkedIn and sentiment on Twitter and other news sites to help better inform investments.
 ___
 ### Step 1:
-#### Utilize ClinicalTrials.gov API and/or webscraping for clinical trial data.
+#### Either utilize ClinicalTrials.gov API and/or webscraping for clinical trial data or use the AACT PostgreSQL database.
 Compile in a cloud database.
 ### Step 2:
 #### Utilize LinkedIn.com API and/or webscraping for job details relating to companies in phase 3 clinical trials.
 Compile in a cloud database.
 ### Step 3: